soferreira/compute-alternatives-to-copy-files-in-ADF/README.md

 The copy alternatives we will cover are:

 - Using Azure Data Factory Copy Activity
-- Using a Azure Data Factory web activity to call a REST API - we will leverage Azure Container Apps (ACA) to create a REST API.
+- Using a Azure Data Factory Web Activity to call a REST API - we will leverage Azure Container Apps (ACA) to create a REST API.

 __What would be covered?__